rweickelt/qst/doc/index.rst

 Qst Documentation
 =================

 Qst is a firmware test automation suite for embedded devices.
+It uses the `QML language <http://doc.qt.io/qt-5/qmlreference.html>`_ to describe and implement test cases.
+QML is mainly a declarative programming language, but it can be enriched with Javascript.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Contents:

    tutorial
+   hardware-probes
    reference